 At this point the browser will check with the server for every ClojureScript file, on every pageload.
 However, this causes all of the files to be downloaded each time, even if they haven’t changed.
 The last step is to add ring’s

 ring.middleware.not-modified/wrap-not-modified middleware.
-This returns a “304 Not Modified” response if the ETag provided in the
+This will return a “304 Not Modified” response if the ETag provided in the

 If-None-Match request header matches the